kawgh1/react-crown-clothing-optimized/README.md

 -   ### PWA in this App

+    -   **npm install express-sslify**

+        -   this package allows us to implement automatic HTTPS on our site, not all web hosting platforms provide this out of the box (like Heroku)

     -   We have to make one minor change to make sure our code doesn't require us to use https in development.
 In our server.js file, on line 16 we have:

             app.use(enforce.HTTPS({ trustProtoHeader: true }));